dimadin/cache-images/readme.txt

 It uses AJAX so it means you can sideload large number of images even on slow servers.
 (AJAX functions are made by fork of code from plugin [AJAX Thumbnail Rebuild](http://wordpress.org/extend/plugins/ajax-thumbnail-rebuild/))

 This plugin is fully internationalized.
 You can find .pot file in <em>languages</em> folder where you should place your translation.
-Current translations are Serbian and Spanish.
+Current translations are Serbian, Spanish, and Persian.
 Please send your translation by [contacting author](http://blog.milandinic.com/contact/) so that it can be included it in next releases.

 Read more information about usage on [author's site](http://blog.milandinic.com/wordpress/plugins/cache-images/).